Elegant-Setup/Jelle-Akkerman/readme.md

-Processing script by Jelle Akkerman for the "Elegante Algoritme" competition of SETUP Utrecht
+Javascript script by Jelle Akkerman for the "Elegante Algoritme" competition of SETUP Utrecht